 Fibroids are also known as leiomyomata.
-They are benign tumours of the myometrium and are very common, apparently in 1 in 25 women!
+They are benign tumours of the myometrium and are very common, affecting in 1 in 25 women.
 Risk factors include a family history, Afro-Caribbean ethnicity and women approaching the menopause.
 Nulliparity/uniparity has been implicated as a risk factor, but many people are not sure whether this is a cause, or a result of pre-existing fibroids.

 Their cause is unknown, however what is known is that they grow in response to oestrogens and progesterones.
 This causes several effects

 At menopause, when these hormone levels drop, Fibroids stop growing and often calcify.

 If HRT is used, the increasing hormone levels cause growth.

 Signs and Symptoms

 50% of fibroids are asymptomatic, the remaining display symptoms depending on their type/position.

 4 = Subserosal polyp

 Submucosal fibroids and intracavity polyps can give menorrhagia.
 The polypoid fibroids can twist on their peduncle and cause torsion.
 This presents as acute abdominal pain, and needs prompt treatment to avoid necrosis and sepsis.
 Another complication that gives sepsis is ‘degeneration’ of the fibroid due to a decreased blood supply.
 This gives pain, bleeding and sepsis.
 As the fibroids grow larger, they start to cause symptoms due to mass effect.
 These are commonly, dysuria, hydronephrosis, constipation and sciatica.